-The morning began with Phillip Crawley CEO of The Globe and Mail welcoming attendees to their new head office.
-Phillip touched on the customer landscape, and the overwhelming amount of choices and options available to them.
-He elaborated on how organizations must set themselves apart from the competition and provide exceptional customer service to gain new customers, but more importantly retain the existing customers they have.
+The morning began with Phillip Crawley, CEO of The Globe and Mail, welcoming attendees to their new head office.
+Phillip touched on the customer landscape and the overwhelming amount of choices and options available to them.
+He elaborated on how organizations must set themselves apart from the competition and provide exceptional customer service to gain new customers, but more importantly how to retain the existing customers they have.

-Andrée Gosselin O’Meara, Director, Customer Services informed attendees of the many avenues The Globe and Mail publishes through including magazines, custom publishing, events, website, video and mobile.
+Andrée Gosselin O’Meara, Director of Customer Services, informed attendees of the many avenues The Globe and Mail publish through including magazines, custom publishing, events, website, video, and mobile.
 She informed attendees that surprisingly it is the younger reader demographic that dominates their customer base.
 From there, the conversation evolved into the importance of outsourcing and how to do it successfully.
 Lastly, Andrée touched on the value of customer service and how to make it as seamless as possible.
-For the Globe and Mail this means exploring self-service, since almost half of The Globe and Mail’s interactions are done via self-serve channels.
+For the Globe and Mail, this means exploring self-service, since almost half of The Globe and Mail’s interactions are done via self-serve channels.

 “Create a supportive, adaptable and innovative learning environment.”

 “Identify outstanding leadership and excellence at all levels.”

 “Nurture, recognize, and reward the efforts of your staff.”

 Bryan Fox, Manager of Operations focused on the importance of measuring quality.
 Attendees learned that news of a bad customer experience reaches more than twice as many ears as praise for good service.
 Bryan emphasized that feedback and quality assurance are both extremely important to ensure ongoing customer satisfaction.
 With that in mind, he left the audience with one hard fact: it is 6-to-7 times more expensive to acquire a new customer than to retain an existing one.

 Cristian Carcamo, Manager of Subscriber Support and Investigations spoke about optimizing quality through readily available programs and software.